yivo/docker-centos7-openvpn/README.md

 ### Step 6: Generating OpenVPN server configuration file.

 Execute the following snippet in **container**.

+This file is primary configuration of OpenVPN server.

+You should customize this file to your needs.

+By default OpenVPN server forces Google DNS usage, serves multiple clients, and compresses data using LZO.

 ```bash
 # Generate server configuration file.